 Most businesses are past the point of dabbling but not yet ready for a dedicated AI executive.
-The Fractional Chief AI Officer fills that gap: a retained AI leader who owns your roadmap, guides your team, and makes sure every AI dollar compounds instead of disappearing.
+The Fractional Chief AI Officer fills that gap.
+A retained AI leader who owns your roadmap, guides your team, and makes sure every AI dollar compounds instead of disappearing.

 Big enough to know AI matters.
 Not yet at the stage where a full-time AI executive makes sense.
 The result is a company that tries tools, runs one-off projects, and never builds anything that actually compounds.